-MainWP is the only free, fully open source and self-hosted solution for managing multiple WordPress site.
+MainWP is the only free, fully open source, and self-hosted solution for managing multiple WordPress sites.
 Whether you’re maintaining your or WordPress blogs for your clients, MainWP will bring you peace of mind.

 MainWP is actually set of 2 plugins:

-The MainWP Child plugin is used to securely manage multiple WordPress websites from your MainWP Dashboard.
+The MainWP Child plugin is used to manage multiple WordPress websites from your MainWP Dashboard securely.
 This plugin is to be installed on every WordPress site you want to control from your Dashboard.
 It allows your Dashboard plugin to safely connect to your website and communicate with it while performing requested actions.

 It is our belief that with WordPress management solutions that are hosted on the developers servers or are self-hosted but contain encrypted code that you can never truly be sure how that information is being used or even what information about your sites is being gathered.

-Allowing people to host everything on their own server does make coding the plugin quite a bit more difficult for our developers, but we feel that the privacy and security of the networks built using MainWP was more important then controlling things on our own servers.
+Allowing people to host everything on their server does make coding the plugin quite a bit more difficult for our developers, but we feel that the privacy and security of the networks built using MainWP were more important than controlling things on our servers.

 How it Works

 The MainWP Dashboard plugin communicates with your Child sites using Port 80 on HTTP connections and Port 443 on HTTPS connections.
-It uses OpenSSL encryption if it is available, in case it’s not, you should contact your host support and ask the to enable the OpenSSL extension for you.
-It sends following user agent:
+It uses OpenSSL encryption if it is available; in case it’s not, you should contact your host support and ask them to enable the OpenSSL extension for you.
+It sends the following user agent: